Projective measure without projective Baire: Definition of the Forcing

-\section{Doing the same in three steps.}
+\subsection{Doing the same in three steps.}

 To aid the readers intuition, we describe the same forcing as a three-step iteration.
-This illustrates further the special role of $p_{<\kappa}$ and the detour in the Mahlo coding, but will not be needed for the rest of the proof. \begin{enumerate} \item The first step is to force with the successor coding $R^{A_0}$.
-We will later see this forcing is fully stratified.
-Let $G_1$ be the generic and let
+This illustrates further the special role of $p_{<\kappa}$ and the detour in the Mahlo coding, but will not be needed for the rest of the proof.